Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 So, the average monthly rental for 1K/1DK apartments in Tokyo works out to be 81,217 JPY, with the median at 74,000 JPY.

-Comparing these figures, you can also see that the average quantum of difference between a 1R apartment and a 1K/1DK apartment in a ward such as Adachi is not a huge one, so you can get an idea of how to shop around and get more value for your rental money when you look at these breakdowns.
+Comparing these figures, you can also see that the average quantum of difference between a 1R apartment and a 1K/1DK apartment in a ward such as Adachi is not huge.
+Thus, these breakdowns can show you how to shop around and get more value for your rental money.

 If you need even more space, we can look at the rankings from the lowest to the highest average monthly rentals for Tokyo’s 1LDK/ 2K / 2DK apartments.